-Since the launch of the current Country Programme Document, there have been a number of reshuffles and new appointments within the Government, including the launch of a new development plan for the Government, "Nahda - the Renaissance plan" in November 2018.
+Since the launch of the current Country Programme Document, there have been a number of reshuffles and new appointments within the Government, including the launch of a new development plan for the Government, "the Renaissance plan".
 There has also been the relocation of the Country's PVE unit from the Culture Ministry to the Prime Ministry, all of which will have implications on implementation of National Action Plans and other areas of work UNDP is supporting.
-Progress towards implementing an institutional framework for the realization of the SDGs in Jordan has also been notably affected due to changes within MoPIC including restructuring and multiple changes in leadership which have caused shifts in priorities.

 The geo-political location of Jordan has also intensified the interlinked security, humanitarian, environmental, and pre-existing development challenges.
 Crises in neighbouring countries have affected the capacities of national systems and has exposed Jordan's pre-existing economic, environmental, and social fragilities.
 The changing context has reflected on the programming and delivery of services by UNDP and this was coupled with intensified internal efforts to promote women's economic, social and political participation in programming initiatives for more productive economy, reduced poverty and inequalities, and more peaceful and resilient societies.

 The Country Programme context has changed notably owing to the COVID-19 health crisis and the urgent need to repurpose programmes and projects to respond to its immediate, mid-term and long-term implications.
 In addition, considerations need to be made to how the situation will impact decisions on planning of elections as well as shifts in other national priorities towards mitigating impact, further strengthening resilience and accelerating recovery.
-To this end, the UNDP, and the wider UN has already carried out a number of Rapid Impact/ Need Assessments, produced policy papers and developed the Socio-economic framework for the Jordan Response.

-B. Objectives of the Review
+C. Objectives of the Review

 UNDP commissions midterm CPD evaluations to capture and demonstrate evaluative evidence of its contributions to development results at the country level with regard to policy advisory services and implemented programmes, projects and initiatives.
 This evaluation would be carried out within the overall provisions contained in the UNDP Evaluation Policy.
 In line with UNDP Jordan evaluation plan, this midterm evaluation is being conducted to assess the impact of UNDP's development assistance across the major thematic and cross cutting areas of Governance, Sustainable Development and Inclusive Growth.
 UNDP is commissioning this evaluation with a sharp focus on the 3 selected UNSDF outcomes to capture evaluative evidence of the relevance, effectiveness, efficiency and sustainability of the current programme of UNDP, which would be used to strengthen existing programmes and to set the stage for new the preparation of new CPD.

-In addition to that, this evaluation is expected to take into consideration the evolving changes in both the national and international contexts, as well as the COVID-19 global health pandemic.
+In addition to that, this evaluation is expected to take into consideration the the evolving changes in both the national and international contexts, as well as the COVID-19 global health pandemic.